-A bill to be entitled

-An act relating to broadband Internet service; amending s.
-364.0135, F.S.; revising legislative findings; defining terms; revising the duties of the Florida Office of Broadband within the Department of Economic Opportunity; requiring local technology planning teams or partnerships to work with rural communities for specified purposes; requiring the office to develop geographic information system maps in collaboration with specified entities and consistent with certain federal reporting standards by a specified date; specifying required contents of the maps; requiring the department to annually update such maps and establish a mechanism to receive and verify governmental and public input related to broadband Internet service; authorizing the department to work collaboratively with specified entities in developing the mechanism; requiring the office to develop a broadband infrastructure asset map by a specified date; specifying required contents of the map; establishing the Broadband Deployment Task Force within the department for a specified purpose; requiring the department to provide administrative and technical assistance to the task force; providing for the membership and duties of the task force; requiring the task force to submit annual progress reports to

-54 55 the department by a specified date for inclusion in its annual report; providing for expiration of the task force; providing that certain information provided to the department from broadband service providers retains its exemption from public disclosure; creating s.
-364.0136, F.S.; creating the Broadband Opportunity Program within the office; providing for administration of the program; providing requirements for grant awards; providing eligibility requirements; providing application requirements; requiring the office to publish certain information related to grant applications and grant awards on its website; authorizing grant applications to be challenged under certain circumstances; specifying contents of a challenge; providing procedures to be used by the office in evaluating challenges; providing direction for prioritizing grant funding; specifying conditions for the award of grants; requiring the office to enter into an agreement containing specified information with each grant recipient; requiring the office to publish specified information annually on its website and include the information in the department's annual report; creating s.
+A bill to be entitled An act relating to broadband Internet service; amending s.
+364.0135, F.S.; revising legislative findings; defining terms; revising the duties of the Florida Office of Broadband within the Department of Economic Opportunity; requiring local technology planning teams or partnerships to work with rural communities for specified purposes; requiring the office to develop geographic information system maps in collaboration with specified entities and consistent with certain federal reporting standards by a specified date; specifying required contents of the maps; requiring the department to annually update such maps and establish a mechanism to receive and verify governmental and public input related to broadband Internet service; authorizing the department to work collaboratively with specified entities in developing the mechanism; requiring the office to develop a broadband infrastructure asset map by a specified date; specifying required contents of the map; establishing the Broadband Deployment Task Force within the office for a specified purpose; requiring the department to provide administrative and technical assistance to the task force; providing for the membership and duties of the task force; requiring the task force to submit annual progress reports to the Governor and the Legislature by a specified date; providing that certain information provided to the department from broadband service providers retains its exemption from public disclosure; creating s.
+364.0136, F.S.; creating the Broadband Opportunity Program within the office; providing for administration of the program; providing requirements for grant awards; providing eligibility requirements; providing application requirements; requiring the office to publish certain information related to grant applications and grant awards on its website; authorizing grant applications to be challenged under certain circumstances; specifying contents of a challenge; providing procedures to be used by the office in evaluating challenges; providing direction for prioritizing grant funding; specifying conditions for the award of grants; requiring the office to enter into an agreement containing specified information with each grant recipient; requiring the office to publish specified information annually on its website and provide the information to the Governor and Legislature; creating s.
 364.0137, F.S.; defining terms; requiring the office to establish a process to identify eligible households to receive federal Emergency Broadband Benefit Program funds under certain circumstances; providing for direct subsidy payments; providing for household participation in the program; requiring the office to provide certain information to potentially eligible households; providing an effective date.